 (c) Oral Argument on Petition for Rehearing.
 There shall be no oral argument upon the petition for rehearing of an appeal or proceeding unless ordered by the Supreme Court.

 (d) Notice of Rehearing - Briefs.
 Copies of an order granting or denying a rehearing shall be served by the Clerk of the Supreme Court upon all parties to the appeal or proceeding.
 The order may set forth the issues to be reheard, and shall direct the time and order for the filing of briefs.
-A brief in support of or in opposition to a petition for rehearing need be bound nor have any colored cover.
+A brief in support of or in opposition to a petition for rehearing need not be bound nor have any colored cover.

 (e) Oral Argument on Rehearing.
 If the Supreme Court grants a petition for rehearing, argument upon rehearing shall be scheduled by the Court in the same manner as argument on the merits of an appeal or petition.